Detailed course offerings (Time Schedule) are available for

 Research seminar dealing with selected problems of continuity and change in eastern Europe.
 Prerequisite: some previous course work on eastern Europe.

-JSIS D 572 Peoples and Cultures of Central and Inner Asian (5)
+JSIS D 572 Cultures of Central Eurasia (5)